-The rebuilding and planting of the landscape, using material selected by Dr. Broadbent from 19th century nurserymen’s catalogues and other records, was carried out by Eagles Contracting.
-The public also generously helped with sourcing hard-to-find plants.
-The discovery of an original wooden garden tile resulted in the reproduction of sufficient tiles to edge the garden beds.
+The rebuilding and planting of the landscape using heritage species selected by Dr. Broadbent from 19th century nurserymen’s catalogues and other historic records was carried out by Eagles Contracting.
+The public also generously helped with sourcing hard-to-find heritage plants.
+The discovery of an original wooden garden tile resulted in a project to reproduce sufficient jarrah tiles to edge the front garden beds.
 This project was generously supported by members of the public who purchased tiles for placement in Villa Alba’s garden.

-As the garden continues to grow and take on the form of its predecessor in the late 19th century, it provides an elegant setting appropriate to this significant building and is a fitting reminder of the great contribution of Sir Rupert Hamer to the cultural life of Victoria.
+As the garden continues to grow and take on the form of its predecessor in the late 19th century, it provides an elegant setting appropriate to this significant building.
+In a ceremony in 2005 it was named The Sir Rupert Hamer Heritage Landscape as fitting reminder of the great contribution of Sir Rupert Hamer to Villa Alba and the cultural life of Victoria.

-A DVD produced by the ABC tells the story of the re-interpretation of the garden and can be viewed by visitors to Villa Alba.
+A DVD produced by the ABC’s Gardening Australia tells the story of the re-interpretation and development of the garden and can be viewed by visitors to Villa Alba.